munificent/game-programming-patterns/book/subclass-sandbox.markdown

 Since every dependency that a subclass has ends up flowing through the base class first, it can end up large and deeply coupled to the rest of the game.
 Also, the subclasses themselves are deeply tied to the base class.
-Those together mean that making changes to it can be difficult without breaking something&mdash; you've got the [brittle base class problem][].
+Those together mean that making changes to it can be difficult without breaking something -- you've got the [brittle base class problem][].

 If you find this pattern is turning your base class into a giant bowl of code stew, consider pulling some of the provided operations out into separate